-Formed in 1924 the group is based in North Tonbridge and consists of a beaver colony which meets on a Tuesday, two cub packs which meet on Monday and Wednesday and a scout troop which meets on Friday.
+Formed in 1924 the group is based in North Tonbridge and consists of two beaver colonies which meet on a Tuesday and Friday, two cub packs which meet on Monday and Wednesday and a scout troop which meets on Friday.
 The 2nd Tonbridge is also associated with the Ridgeway Explorer Unit.

 Where we meet

 Over Ninety years of dedicated service in the parishThe 2nd Tonbridge Scout Group was founded in 1924 by the Rev. Fred Cribb, a curate at Tonbridge Parish Church.
 In the years since, the Group has helped many hundreds of boys and girls to “Be Prepared”.